ONSdigital/aws-uploader/README.md

 ## Maintenance Mode

-The service can be put into maintenance mode to prevent file uploads during system maintenance.
+The service can be put into maintenance mode to prevent access during system maintenance.
+A Lambda@Edge function checks the maintenance status and redirects users to a maintenance page.

 **Activate maintenance mode:**